loh-tar/tbsm/README.md

     # Auto start tbsm after login on first two VTs
     [[ $XDG_VTNR -le 2 ]] && tbsm

-NOTE: Ensure you start no other display manager
+NOTE: Ensure you start no other display manager.
+Check your distribution's documentation how to disable system services or uninstall packages.

 And it may wise to run: